DIY Trackers Guide

 Quick Tips!

-Most cheap soldering irons come with a roll of solder included.
-However most of the time this is leaded fluxless solder of very poor quality.
-Ideally you want some unleaded rosin core solder for the best and safest results.
-Leaded is possible but not adviced.
+Most cheap soldering irons come with a roll of solder included—however, most of the time this is poor-quality, leaded, fluxless solder.

 4. Upload the Firmware